petezh/peterzhang.me/_pages/ideas.md

 author_profile: true
 ---

+## Spreading Dataset 🙊
+Debate contains a natural challenge dataset for transcription tasks.
+Events like LD and policy feature spreading (an abbreviation of "speed-reading"), where debaters attempt to speak as fast as possible while maintaining coherence.
+Create a web interface where debaters can interact with the existing Whisper API and "grade" their spreading.
+Get at least 100 hours of good spreading.
+Voila!
+A benchmark.

 ## Progress Library ✅
 A Python library that makes it easy to regularly save your work on a long job.
 If you're processing 1M samples with some function, the pickler would dump your work into a pickle every X (say 10,000) runs.